City Guide for: Tyniec, Poland

 Lanckorona

 Step back in time in Lanckorona, a charming village known for its well-preserved wooden architecture and picturesque setting.
-Wander through the historic market square, admire the traditional houses, and enjoy the peaceful atmosphere.
-Lanckorona offers a glimpse into Poland's rural past and a welcome escape from the hustle and bustle of city life.
+Stroll through the historic market square, admire the traditional wooden houses, and enjoy the peaceful atmosphere of this hidden gem.
+It's a perfect escape from the hustle and bustle of the city.

 Travel Time